2-1-1 Fact Sheet

-Dial 2-1-1 for free, 24-hour information on community, health and social services.
+Dial 2-1-1 for free, confidential, 24/7 social, health, and disaster services information and referrals.
 2-1-1 is a one-stop source of information for people looking for community services and resources, especially for those who need essential services, such as food, shelter, counseling, employment assistance, and more.
-Callers receive personalized information from a live resource specialist.
-2-1-1 is confidential and available in more than 150 languages.
+Callers receive personalized information from a live Information and Referral Specialist.
+Non-English speaking callers can be assisted by bilingual Specialists who speak Spanish, Thai, Lao, Mien, and English.
+Non-English speaking callers can also be assisted through a 24/7 telephone interpreting service with access to interpreters in more than 200 languages and dialects.

-• Laid-off workers struggling to feed their families
+- Laid-off workers struggling to feed their families and looking for employment resources

 2-1-1 Sacramento call volume